zowe/docs-site/docs/user-guide/configure-certificates.md

 As a system administrator, review this article to learn about the key concepts of Zowe certificates, and options for certificate configuration.

 Zowe uses a certificate to encrypt data for communication across secure sockets.
 The certificate used is specified in the `zowe.certificates` section of the `zowe.yaml` file.
-Certificates can be either be a `PKCS12` certificate held in a USS keystore `.p12` file, or a `JCERACKS` certificate held in a key ring.
+Certificates can either be a `PKCS12` certificate held in a USS keystore `.p12` file, or a `JCERACKS` certificate held in a key ring.

 Zowe provides the ability to generate a certificate using the `zwe init certificate` command.
 Zowe can also be configured to use an existing certificate provided by the security team in a z/OS customer shop.